• English

 If you intend to exercise manually, you should first concentrate on perfecting the slow flex exercises, completing them 6-10 times a day.
 Your slow twitch muscle fibres are responsible for endurance and the stamina you have to hold in urine until you reach the toilet.
 If you follow this routine, you should start to see an improvement within 8-20 weeks.
 It may seem like a long time, but your improvements depend on your commitment and the original strength of your pelvic floor.
 You will find that as your muscles get stronger, you can hold your ‘squeeze and lifts’ for longer.
 It can take regularly exercising for at least 3 months before your muscles will get to full strength.

-My Pelvic Floor is Going to Weaken
+My Pelvic Floor May Weaken Over Time

 I Have a Strong Pelvic Floor